-9 - Hydraulics
+11 - Hydraulics

-The Swather uses windrower hydraulics to power the various systems.
+The Swather uses windrower hydraulics to power its systems.
 Hydraulic pressure flows to the manifold block, which regulates the flow by sending the primary flow to the knife drive.
 An additional smaller secondary flow is directed to the 50/50 flow divider which splits the flow equally between the draper and reel circuits.
 The system is protected by a pressure relief valve which should be set to 3000 psi.
 Return-flow oil is filtered before returning to the windrower.

-See Appendix C on page 118 for hydraulic schematics
+See section 16.3 on page 101 for hydraulic schematics

-Manifold Block Cartridge Locations
+11.1 - Manifold Block Cartridge Locations